DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Diagnosis isn’t always simple.
 While ingrown lashes that are the same color and thickness as the rest of your eyelashes are typically easy enough to spot with just a mirror, ingrown lashes are not always visible.

 In fact, ingrown lashes can be nearly clear, extra fine and invisible to the naked eye.
-Your doctor may find that an in-depth eye exam is needed to ensure a correct diagnosis.
+Your New York optometrist or ophthalmologist may find that an in-depth eye exam is needed to ensure a correct diagnosis.

 Unfortunately, ingrown lashes do not resolve themselves.
 There are a number of easy home remedies for easing discomfort, such as warm compresses for swollen eyelids, cool compresses to ease itching or even using cucumber slices for their anti-inflammatory and antioxidant properties.

-But the reality is that the only way to resolve ingrown eyelashes is for a doctor to treat them.
+But the reality is that the only way to resolve ingrown eyelashes is for a optometrist or New York ophthalmologist to treat them.
 This usually involves removal of the offending lashes.
 This doesn’t guarantee a permanent cure, as the lashes may grow back abnormally afterwards.
 Treatment choice is based on the number of lashes involved, the cause and your preference.
 Some options:

 - Epilation is the removal of body hair, generally speaking.
 There are several methods, some of which you have probably heard of or used, such as shaving or waxing.
 However, these are obviously not suitable for your eye.
-If there are only one or two lashes involved, your doctor can give you a local anesthetic and remove the hair with epilation forceps.
+If there are only one or two lashes involved, your optometrist or ophthalmologist in NYC can give you a local anesthetic and remove the hair with epilation forceps.
 While this is quick and easy, this treatment will not keep the eyelash from growing back abnormally.